BonhamLab/biobakery-nextflow/README.md

 by Kevin Bonham, PhD

-bioBakery
+[bioBakery](https://github.com/biobakery): software, documentation, and tutorials for microbial community profiling (created and mantained by the Huttenhower lab)

-- `KneadData`: a data quality-control pipeline that removes host genomic data within our metagenomic samples.
+- [`KneadData`](https://github.com/biobakery/kneaddata): a data quality-control pipeline that removes host genomic data within our metagenomic samples.
 Particularly, this pipeline uses a database containing a reference human genome so that all human DNA is removed from the samples.
 Link to more information here: (https://huttenhower.sph.harvard.edu/kneaddata/).
-- `MetaPhlAn`
+- [`MetaPhlAn`](https://github.com/biobakery/MetaPhlAn): a computational tool for species-level microbial profiling (bacteria, archaea, eukaryotes, and viruses) from metagenomic shotgun sequencing data.
+Link to more information here:(https://huttenhower.sph.harvard.edu/metaphlan)
-- `HUMAnN`
+- [`HUMAnN`](https://github.com/biobakery/humann): a pipeline for efficiently and accurately profiling the presence/absence and abundance of microbial pathways in a community from metagenomic or metatranscriptomic sequencing data (typically millions of short DNA/RNA reads).
+This process, referred to as functional profiling, aims to describe the metabolic potential of a microbial community and its members.
+Link to more information here:(https://huttenhower.sph.harvard.edu/humann)

 ## Setup
-Instructions for setting up a local environment to run the pipeline can be found on Danielle's notebook [here](LINK TO BE ADDED).
+Instructions for setting up a local environment to run the pipeline can be found on Danielle's notebook [here](https://github.com/BonhamLab/daniellepinto/blob/main/PeriodicMeetings/2025-06-17.md#danielles-personal-notes).

 Computing environments on the Tufts HPC and AWS should already be set-up with apptainer environments.